djyt/cannonball/README.md

 * [Reassembler Blog](http://reassembler.blogspot.co.uk/)
 * [Twitter](https://twitter.com/djyt)

 Please note that I  maintain the Windows build of CannonBall.
 Whilst I strive to ensure this is a fully cross-platform project that compiles across Linux, Wii, Mac, Pi4 etc. I do not maintain those ports.
-Port specific issues should be raised with the author of the respective ports.
+Port specific issues should be raised with the respective person.

 Thank you!
 Chris White (Project Creator).